International Women's Day 2022: Oaklin's reflections

 Sophia is a consultant at Oaklin, with experiences ranging from business analysis, business process design and service design to digital and technology implementation across scaled Agile projects.
 She is motivated by solving complex problems and is able to manage competing and changing priorities through strong organisation and dynamic personable skills.
 Sophia is deeply involved in the Inclusion and Diversity team within Oaklin and is passionate about taking bold steps towards creating an inclusive and diverse culture both inside and outside the workplace.

-Melissa is a highly driven and dynamic Business Analyst who has been delivering large scale technology transformation programmes, focusing on the people side of change.
+Melissa is a highly driven and dynamic Consultant who has been delivering large scale technology transformation programmes, focusing on the people side of change.
 She has worked across a range of sectors, including petrochemicals, energy and utilities and telecommunications.
 Melissa also co-leads the Oaklin Women's Network and is passionate about Inclusion and Diversity inside and outside of the workplace.
 Prior to joining Oaklin, Melissa has worked in Product Management at Vodafone and has a graduate degree in Management from the London School of Economics.